TranPhucVinh/Cplusplus/Introduction/OOP/Constructor.md

 }
 ```

-# More than 1 constructor in one class with arguments
+# Multiple constructors in one class with arguments

 ```c++
 #include <iostream>